marshallshen/security_architecture_and_engineering/confinements.md

 * If the machine is compromised, the privileged will be set up `against` you.
 * Limit each application to `a small subset` of the system's resources.

-## Network identity
-- A machine has an IP address.
-- A compromised application can use this address to exploit address-based access control.

 ## chroot
 - Set up a subdirectory to be the file system of the entire file tree.